mamantoha/mpd_client/MPD_COMMANDS.md

 > Same as `prio`, but address the songs with their id.

 ---
+`rangeid {ID} {START:END} => fetch_nothing`

+> Specifies the portion of the song that shall be played. `START` and `END` are offsets in seconds (fractional seconds allowed); both are optional.
+Omitting both (i.e. sending just ":") means "remove the range, play everything".
+A song that is currently playing cannot be manipulated this way.

+---
 `shuffle [START:END] => fetch_nothing`

 > Shuffles the current playlist. `START:END` is optional and specifies a range of songs.